CodingNomads/stayathome-mentorship/README.md

 ### Know Someone Who Might Want To Join As A Mentor?

-Please forward them this message, or send them this short message:
+Please forward them this whole message, or send them this short note:

 ---